ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 ## Basic Fees Formula

-According to the [low-level fees overview](/develop/howto/fees-low-level), fees on TON are calculated by this formula:
+Fees on TON are calculated by this formula:

 ```cpp
 transaction_fee = storage_fees